 As per the new Sapienza guidelines, students are no longer required to provide an official certificate attesting their Italian language level.
 However, we recommend that students have no less than an intermediate level of Italian to make the most of their stay and make daily life in Rome easier and more enjoyable.

 Italian Language Courses

-Language courses are free of charge for all students wishing to attend them.
-In order to enrol in Sapienza Italian language courses, incoming Erasmus students have to fill out the proper section on their personal page by May 15th, 2016 and take a placement test upon arrival.
-Students who are not interested in these courses, do not have to fill out this section (courses are not compulsory).
+Language courses are free of charge for all students who wish to attend them.
+In order to enroll in Sapienza Italian language courses, incoming Erasmus students must fill out the relevant section on their application form and take a placement test upon arrival.

 For all information on your academic calendar, syllabus, exams, etc. you need to contact the Erasmus Officer at your receiving Faculty.
 All didactic activity is managed at a Faculty level.

 List of courses 2015/2016

 Unfortunately, Sapienza University does not provide students with accommodation.
 However, together with your login code for the on-line application form, you will receive (by e-mail) a username and a password to access accomodation notices provided by the Erasmus Student Network "Progetto Casa".

 Furthermore, Sapienza signed some special housing agreements with companies that offer free intermediation service and with CTS, that you will pay only if you accept the housing they found for you.